Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Neutrality
 The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

+### Timeline

+The amount of time until there is a change in the environment, or that required by an NPC to accomplish their goals unhindered is determined in advance.

 ### Death
 Characters are ordinary people faced with incomprehensible horrors.
 Death is always around the corner, but it is never random or without warning.